 Some side effects of the pill

-So the whole bunch of other things going on.
-So we always try to go with the most natural route possible.
-And always try to suggest these things above, the barrier rhythm methods because or a combo because of their safety record.
+We always try to go with the most natural route possible.
+And I always try to suggest these things above, the barrier rhythm methods because or a combo because of their safety record.

 Pills and Cancer